• Silent in Sedona

 Lodging Options

-• A commuter option may also be offered for those arranging their own lodging
+• A commuter option is also be offered for those arranging their own lodging

 A Final Note